learn-co-curriculum/active-record-associations-and-migrations/README.md

 ## Conclusion

-So, order and direction of oprations does matter when establishing associations between models - it is typically better to update the `has_many` side of a relationship to get the full benefit of Active Record's power.
+So, order and direction of operations does matter when establishing associations between models - it is typically better to update the `has_many` side of a relationship to get the full benefit of Active Record's power.
 Still, as we can see, with just migrations and Active Record macros, we can start to build and